Jonathan Diuguid

 President, Team Penske

-Before being promoted to his current role in July of 2025, Diuguid served as Managing Director for Porsche Penske Motorsport – the two-car, global alliance between Porsche Motorsport and Team Penske in both IWSC and WEC competition since the start of the 2022 season.
-Under his guidance, Porsche Penske Motorsport secured consecutive wins in the 24 Hours of Daytona (2024, 2025), a 2025 victory in the 12 Hours of Sebring, the 2024 IWSC championship in the GTP category and the 2024 WEC Hypercar driver crown.
+Prior to his recent promotion, Diuguid held the title of Managing Director for Porsche Penske Motorsport (PPM), the four-car, multinational effort between Porsche Motorsport and Team Penske in both IWSC and World Endurance Championship (WEC) competition since the start of the 2022 season.
+Under his guidance, PPM secured three consecutive wins in the Rolex 24 at Daytona (2024, 2025, 2026), a 2025 victory in the 12 Hours of Sebring, the 2024 IWSC championship in the GTP category and the 2024 WEC Hypercar crown.

 Hailing from Raleigh, North Carolina, Diuguid picked up an interest in racing at an early age.
 He competed in Formula SAE as the Team Captain while earning a degree in Mechanical Engineering at North Carolina State University and came to Team Penske right out of college in 2005.
 Since that time, he has worked in numerous roles for Team Penske, helping the organization continue to add to the nearly 60-year legacy started by Roger Penske in 1966.